martinamps/rbfcu-chat/README.md

-# Twilio Flex Web Chat UI Sample
+# RBFCU Flex Web Chat Sample

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app), then ejected to tweak the build scripts for our use-case (most notably disabling chunking to get one bundle).

-You can find the most recent version of the guide on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

-This package can only be consumed together with Twilio Flex.
-Visit http://twilio.com/flex to find out more.
+The primary purpose of this implementation was to enable easy interop between an angular app, and a react app without any modifications to the original build system.
+The various workarounds for race conditions are also hidden within this wrapper.

 ## Instructions